4 Hours / 4 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who conduct forensic assessments with diverse populations.
-Participants are typically specialists in forensic psychology, clinical psychology, psychiatry, or social work, and possess expertise in the ethical and appropriate selection and use of psychological assessment tools.
+This training is intended for mental health and allied professionals who conduct forensic assessments with diverse populations.
+It is designed for individuals who specialize in forensic psychology, clinical psychology, psychiatry, or social work, and who have expertise in the ethical and appropriate selection and use of psychological assessment tools.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic assessment and psychological test use with diverse populations.
+This training is appropriate for mental health professionals at various stages of experience with forensic assessment and psychological test selection in diverse populations.

-• Beginner: New to forensic assessment or psychological test selection; seeking foundational knowledge of relevant guidelines, standards, and ethical considerations for diverse populations.
+• Beginner: Participants new to forensic assessment or psychological test selection will gain foundational knowledge of relevant guidelines, standards, and ethical considerations for diverse populations.

 • Practice Setting